 Providing supplementary materials such as customer metrics, employee records, and industry-specific reports can significantly enhance an investment report to potential investors.
 These documents offer a deeper understanding of your startup’s market position and operational performance, complementing the core financial data with valuable context.

 By including quantitative validation and detailed market insights, you strengthen your narrative and demonstrate a well-rounded approach to securing funding.
-For instance, customer retention rates or employee satisfaction scores can highlight operational stability, while industry-specific analyses showcase your adaptability within the competitive landscape.
+For instance, customer retention rates or employee satisfaction scores can highlight operational stability, while industry-specific analyses showcase your adaptability market.
 Together, these elements create a compelling funding document that instills confidence in investors.

 Important Metrics to Share With Investors